custompbx/custompbx/README.md

 **CustomPBX** (currently in development) is an API server and Web GUI for [FreeSwitch](https://github.com/signalwire/freeswitch), offering a pure FreeSWITCH experience.
 It can be installed on existing systems, allowing for the import of existing configurations.
 The system is encapsulated within a single [binary file](https://github.com/custompbx/custompbx/releases).

-Please note that this project is still in development, has not undergone extensive testing, and may potentially have security vulnerabilities.
+Please note that this project is still in development, has not undergone extensive testing.

-The **Backend** is developed using Golang v.1.19 and is located in the ``src/custompbx`` directory.
+The **Backend** is developed using Golang v.1.20 and is located in the ``src/custompbx`` directory.

 The **Frontend**, built with Angular v.17, can be found in the ``src/cweb-app`` directory.